ISMAILABDURRAHIMNF/custom-auto-capture/README.md

 # Custom Auto Capture

-Hi, this repo is just tiny project, custom auto screen capture using Chrome web driver.
+Hi, this repo is just tiny project, custom auto screen capture using selenium with Chrome web driver.
 Makesure Chrome is installed on your computer, or u could change web driver.

 ## 🔧 How to use